-Eli Terris, a graduate student pursuing a Master’s of Environmental Management at the School of Forestry and Environmental Studies, was awarded a Lindsay Fellowship for Research in Africa by the MacMillan Center to study the social, economic and consumptive values of a disappearing tree among Rural Malians.
+Eli Terris, a graduate student pursuing a Master’s of Environmental Management at the School of the Environment, was awarded a Lindsay Fellowship for Research in Africa by the MacMillan Center to study the social, economic and consumptive values of a disappearing tree among Rural Malians.

 As a master’s student within Yale’s Forestry School, I have been studying a highly valued yet presumed to be disappearing tree Parkia biglobosa, also known as African Locust Bean (ALB), that grows across West/Central Africa.
 My research is based out of Mali in a rural 1,200 person village, Coulibalybougou, the same site I served in with the Peace Corps.
 The site is 5 hours from the nation’s capital, in the relatively verdant south.

 ALB has many different “uses” such as: its roots, leaves and bark are processed into a medicine (treating UTIs and children’s headaches), its leaves and fruit are consumed as animal fodder, the fruits are consumed by people, and the seed pods are composted.
 ALB is consistently one of the most common parkland tree species in West Africa and grows within millions of acres of farmland across many nations.
 This thus absorbs massive quantities of carbon that lessens the effects climate change.
 Yet arguably the most important “use” of ALB is as a cooking spice called soumbala, processed from ALB seeds.
 Soumbala takes 1 week to prepare, through a subjectively grueling process involving 3 poundings, 3 boilings, and a couple nights of fermentation.
 Soumbala has huge economic value for some women, as women are almost exclusively involved in preparing and selling the good.